GnRH Antagonists: What They are and How They Work

 The Antagonist Protocol

-The antagonist protocol may also be called the short protocol or, due to its popularity, the standard protocol.
+The antagonist protocol may also be called the short protocol, or due to its popularity, the standard protocol.

 An antagonist protocol generally follows the below structure:

-• FSH (and LH) is the first medication to be administered and is generally taken every day for approximately 9 days
+• FSH (and LH) is the first medication to be administered and is generally taken every day for approximately 10 days.

-• GnRH Antagonist is started around day 6 of stimulation and continued for approximately 4 days
+• GnRH Antagonist is started around day 6 of stimulation and continued for approximately 4-6 days.

-• The egg retrieval takes place 36 hours after the administration of the first trigger shot.
+• The egg retrieval takes place 34-36 hours after the administration of the first trigger shot.

 • The day after the egg retrieval, estrogen and progesterone are started to prepare for a fresh transfer.
 If no fresh transfer is planned, no medications are typically taken until the start of the planned Frozen Embryo Transfer (FET) cycle.